siavava/platform.amitt.ai/README.md

 ## Extra Credit

-Don't know if it counts, but I tried to make the site look nice and added animations, hover states, etc.
+1. Don't know if it counts, but I tried to make the site look nice and added animations, hover states, etc.

+2. I added a search filter function that filters posts by tags.

 ## Screenshots